• Skip to primary navigation

-How to Make Coconut Shreds and Flakes
+How to Make Shredded Coconut and Coconut Flakes

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

 Before I get to that, why do we eat so much coconut?
+Several reasons.

 Why We Love Coconut